esyed4/esblog/_posts/2021-10-25-what-is-scaffolding-in-ruby-on-rails.markdown

 categories: jekyll update
 summary: "Scaffolding is used in many beginner guides for Ruby on Rails.
 What is it, and when should you use it?"
 ---
 Scaffolding in Ruby on Rails is a neat way to automatically generate a base set of view, along with a model and controller.
-It is a great way to save some time from writing out tedious code every time you are starting on a new application and want a n
+It is a great way to save some time from writing out tedious code every time you are starting on a new application and want a quick way of generating some code.